duffn/dumb-password-rules/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Confusing description about why you cannot enter certain password.
-Also, you have to guess which password password policy was set by the admin.
+Also, you have to guess which password policy was set by the admin.

 |AWS|